 Tunnel car wash models dominate retail districts, blending in well with shopping centers and office complexes.
 When coupled with self-service options like detailing and vacuuming, owners can attract busy business professionals, employees and shoppers alike.

 It's crucial to conduct thorough market research and analyze the local market dynamics before determining the best car wash model for a specific location.
 Consider factors such as the target market's preferences, existing competition, local regulations, available space and the potential return on investment to make an informed decision.
+Consider employing a site selection tool to guide your decision.

 For more insights on investing in the car wash industry, download our ebook “The Car Wash Journey: A New Investor’s Guide to Point-of-Sale, Optimization and Business Success.”